roman-milk/roman-milk.github.io/xxx-mas-carol.md

  Rowena looked back, knowing exactly what was going through his head.
 She squeezed her ass-cheeks around his married cock, seeking to coax it back to life.

  "Don't be afraid, Scott." she began.
 "Don't be afraid to admit the lust you have for me.
 Don't be afraid to admit how much your cock loves me... loves my body." she said, still firmly sliding her ass in a smooth motion up and down his cock.
 "Don't be afraid that your cock desires me more than Kate... more than Emily... more than Sophie.
 Your cock has never wanted to be inside a woman more than it wants to be inside me.
 The old lady with the big tits and the tattoos and the perfect ass... you love every inch of me.
 You love my tattoos, don't you Scott?
 I've seen the lust in your eyes when you look at them.
 You might get a few of your own, right?
 Permanently mark your skin with darkness, show everyone you have a dark side.
 I wear mine proudly.
 Will you?"
-Report_Story #13
+3